What is enrichment?

 As part of your duties, you may notice that there needs to be a change to the enrichment program; it is important that you notify the appropriate person and take notes of your suggestions regarding those changes.
 Your suggestions for program modification may include:

-Once you have permission to modify the enrichment program, you will need to implement these to document the final outcomes of enrichment activities.
+Once you have permission to modify the enrichment program, you must implement these to document the final outcomes of enrichment activities.

-Like when working in any industry you will come across policies and procedures to help you understand your role, specific work tasks, requirements of your role and what you need to do.
+For example, when working in any industry, you will come across policies and procedures to help you understand your role, specific work tasks, requirements of your role, and what you need to do.

 Policies and procedures are critical elements in any organization, ensuring that tasks are carried out consistently, safely, and effectively.
 Here's an explanation of each and why they are important: